Hernando de Grijalva: Family origins

-His date and place of birth are not know with certainty.

 He may be related to Juan de Grijalva, who explored the coasts of Mexico from Yucatán to the island of San Juan de Ulúa in 1518.

 Beginnings in the New World

 In 1518, he was in Cuba, which had been conquered in 1511, at the time when Hernan Cortés was preparing his expedition to Mexico.

 In August 1521, Cortés seized the capital of the Aztec Empire, Tenochtitlan, and founded the colony of New Spain, of which he was captain general, recognized by Charles V from 1522.
 Grijalva remained in Cortés' service.

 After expeditions to Honduras (1524-1526) and a stay in Spain (1529-1530), the latter organized expeditions to "California", a country still unexplored at that time.

 Expeditions to California (1533-1535)

 The first expedition took place in 1532, under the command of Diego Hurtado de Mendoza.
 When she did not return (she had disappeared under unknown circumstances), Cortés sent a relief expedition commanded by Diego de Becerra.

 In this expedition, Grijalva was captain of the "San Lazaro", the second ship of the squadron.
 The two ships, which left Manzanillo during the autumn of 1533, were separated in December.

 Grijalva, sailing out to sea, discovered the Revillagigedo Islands, then returned to the port of departure in February 1534 (the other ship experienced the mutiny of the pilot Fortún Ximénez and reached Baja California).

 In 1535, Grijalva participated in the third expedition, led by Cortés himself.
 But the "San Lazaro" having run aground, Grijalva was forced to wait for Cortés' return to return to New Spain (April 1536).

 At this time, New Spain was under the leadership of the first viceroy, Antonio de Mendoza, who arrived in Mexico City in November 1535.
 Cortés remained captain general, however, but subordinate to the viceroy.